Malaita: Economy

 For the most part, the Malaitans survive by subsistence agriculture, with taro and sweet potatoes as the most important crops.
 After the establishment of government control, a plantation was established on the west coast, near Baunani.
-However, many Malaitans work on plantations on other islands in the archipelago, for most the only way to buy prestigious Western goods.
-Retail trade was largely conducted by Chinese merchants, with headquarters in Honiara, and dispatching goods to remote locations on the island, where they are sometimes purchased by middlemen who keep "stores" (usually of suitcase side) in remote places.
+However, many Malaitans work on plantations on other islands in the archipelago.
+For most, working on plantations is the only way to buy prestigious Western goods.
+Retail trade was largely conducted by Chinese merchants, with headquarters in Honiara.
+Goods are dispatched to remote locations on the island, where they are sometimes purchased by middlemen who keep "stores" (usually of suitcase size) in remote places.

 Arts

 The Malaitans are famous for their music and dance, which are sometimes associated with rituals.
-Several of the groups, including the 'Are'are, famous for their panpipe ensembles, are among SSEC members whose traditional music is no longer performed for religious reasons.
+Several of the groups, including the ꞋAreꞌare, famous for their panpipe ensembles, are among SSEC members whose traditional music is no longer performed for religious reasons.
 Secular dancing is similar to widespread patterns in the Solomons, following patterns learned from plantation labour gangs or moves learned at the cinema in Honiara.
 Sacred dances follow strict formal patterns, and incorporate panpipers in the group.
 Some dances represent traditional activities, such as the tue tue dance, about fishing, which depict movements of the boat and fish, and the birds overhead.

 Malaitan shell-money, manufactured in the Langalanga lagoon, is the traditional currency, and was used throughout the Solomon Islands, as far as Bougainville.
 The money consists of small polished shell disks which are drilled and placed on strings.
 It can be used as payment for brideprice, funeral feasts and compensation, as well ordinary purposes as a cash equivalent.
 It is also worn as an adornment and status symbol.
 The standard unit, known as the tafuliae, is several strands 1.5 m in length.
 Previously the money was also manufactured on Makira and Guadalcanal.
 It is still produced on Malaita, but much is inherited, from father to son, and the old traditional strings are now rare.
 Porpoise teeth are also used as money, often woven into belts.